bordeau/mc1/README.md

 # Welcome to MC1 the next iteration of NSF CRM

-📖Building a CRM as an experiment using Remix, Remix Auth, React, SQLite, Prisma, Zod, Resend, React Email, Bootstrap, ???.
+📖Building a CRM as an experiment using Remix, Remix Auth, React, SQLite, Prisma, Zod, Resend, React Email, Bootstrap, React-bootstrap ???.

 This is not tested much as of now.
 The current routes seems to be running fairly well as of this update.
 For authentication it uses Remix Auth with the Form strategy.